-• Driver's licence
+- Driver's licence

+- Insurance

-- Insurance - Vehicle registration
+- Vehicle registration

-Original identification will also need to be presented to service staff accompanied by an executed Consent for a Criminal History Record Check for each individual volunteer.
+Original identification will also need to be presented to service staff accompanied by an executed Consent for a National Police History Record Check for each individual volunteer.

-The Community Services Officer should inform the volunteer as soon as possible of his/her decision regarding recruitment.
+Meals on Wheels inform the volunteer as soon as possible of his/her decision regarding recruitment.